About

 An online survey on TAS (conducted before the event) will complement the workshop.
 Results of the survey will be presented during the workshop and will guide the work of focus groups during the day.
 Focus groups will work towards a multidisciplinary taxonomy on various aspects and the emerging challenges for TAS which will be summarised in a workshop report and/or joint white paper.
 A particular focus of the working groups will be on the design, engineering, operation and regulation of TAS.

-Finally, a Special Issue on TAS in a journal (e.g. RA-L) will capture and disseminate the workshop outcomes including the results of the survey, the multidisciplinary taxonomy, and extended versions of the contributed papers.
+Finally, a Special Issue on TAS in the Journal of Responsible Technology will capture and disseminate the workshop outcomes including the results of the survey, the multidisciplinary taxonomy, and extended versions of the contributed papers.
 Thereby the workshop outcomes are preserved beyond the event.

 Call for Papers